Best Savings Accounts in India 2026: Interest Rates, Features & Comparison

 IDFC FIRST Bank remains arguably the best all-round savings account in India.
 Here’s why:

-- Up to 6.50% interest rate with monthly compounding (for balances above ₹10 lakh)
+- Up to 6.50% interest rate with monthly compounding (on the portion above ₹3 lakh)

 - Zero fees on 28 services — no charges on NEFT, RTGS, IMPS, debit card, SMS alerts, demand drafts, and cheque books